krisztianb/typedoc-umlclass/README.md

 -   [Michael K](https://github.com/0815fox) for his (unfinished) extension/fork to that plugin which gave me some insights into TypeDoc renderer events.
 -   [Gerrit Birkeland](https://github.com/Gerrit0) for his help on questions about TypeDoc.
--   [yboujraf](https://github.com/yboujraf) for his impulse to create a separate plugin and help with testing it.
+-   [Youssef Boujraf](https://github.com/yboujraf) for his impulse to create a separate plugin and help with testing it.

 ## License